What is BMI?

-The upshot of this is that the pregnancies, labours and births of bigger women are becoming overmedicalised.
-While some women do need the extra help (as do birthers of all sizes!), and we are extremely fortunate that it is available, the majority of overweight pregnant women have normal, uncomplicated pregnancies and births!
+The upshot of this is that the pregnancies, labours and births of bigger people can have a tendency to become overmedicalised.
+While some of us do need the extra help (as do birthers of all sizes!), and we are extremely fortunate that it is available, the majority of us will have normal, uncomplicated pregnancies and births!
 This is not reflected in policies and attitudes.
 We’re not treated normally, and are in some cases unfairly being denied access to facilities merely on the basis of BMI.

 If our pregnancies are otherwise normal, we should not have to fight to be treated as any other pregnant woman.

 Things to Consider